Gauge symmetry of excited states in projected entangled-pair state simulations

 Figure~\ref{fig:all_spectra} presents the numerical results on the spin dynamics $S(\mathbf{q},\omega)$ for different ground state PEPSs.
 Fig.~\ref{fig:all_spectra}(a) displays $S(0,\omega)$ for the optimized PEPS with $D=4$ in which the peak around $\omega = 0.5 J$ corresponds to the 2-vison-related excitations.

 The spin excited states belong to the 2-vison sector.
-Vison excitations, static and conserved over time, adhere to the gauge symmetry, leading to an ultra-short spin correlation with a strict vanishing of correlations beyond nearest neighbors~\cite{Baskaran2007,Knolle2014a}.
+Vison excitations, static and conserved over time, adhere to the gauge symmetry, leading to an ultra-short spin correlation with a strictly vanishing of correlations beyond nearest neighbors~\cite{Baskaran2007,Knolle2014a}.
 This ultra-short correlation manifests in flat momentum-resolved spin dynamics, providing a crucial validation for our numerical findings.
 Faithfully capturing the gauge structure in both the ground-state and excited PEPS, as exemplified by the analytical loop-gas wave function in Fig. \ref{fig:all_spectra} (b) and (c) and the optimized wave function with $D=4$ in Fig. \ref{fig:all_spectra}(f), the observed flat pattern in spin dynamics signifies an exceptionally weak dependence on momentum.
 In contrast, the gauge structure is entirely lost in the optimized wave function with $D=2$, resulting in dispersive spin dynamics in Fig.~\ref{fig:all_spectra} (d).
-It is noteworthy that despite the loop-gas wave function with $D=2$ providing a less accurate variational ground state, it accurately captures the gauge structure, ensuring a correct representation of short spin correlation physics in Fig.~\ref{fig:all_spectra} (b)~\cite{Note1}.
+It is noteworthy that despite the loop-gas wave function with $D=2$ providing a less accurate variational ground state, it accurately captures the gauge structure, ensuring a correct representation of short spin correlation physics in Fig.~\ref{fig:all_spectra} (b) (see Appendix~\ref{sec:loop_gas} for further details for the gauge structure of excited state based on the loop-gas PEPS.)